Diclofenac patch (On the skin)

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, liver disease, anemia, asthma, bleeding problems, high blood pressure, heart failure or other heart problems, a recent heat attack, or a history of stomach ulcers or stroke.
-Tell your doctor if you drink alcohol regularly.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, anemia, asthma, bleeding problems, high blood pressure, heart failure or other heart problems, a recent heat attack, or a history of stomach ulcers or stroke.
+Tell your doctor if you smoke or drink alcohol regularly.

 - This medicine may cause the following problems: